worldwide-asset-exchange/docs/docs/en/learn/getting-started/mycloudwallet/claim-account.md

 ---
 title: Claim My Cloud Wallet Account
-order: 100
 ---

-# User accounts, passwords and Wallets guarded

-An account allows you to identify a user or entity, such as a smart contract.
-Accounts have permissions that authorize them, or not, to use actions from other smart contracts.
-Beads can be between 1 and 12 characters long and can only include the lowercase letters a-z, numbers 1-5, and the period.

-If, for example, a smart contract allows an action to mint an NFT and a user wants to mint that NFT, the user must have the appropriate permission associated with it and must also be able to demonstrate it.

-## Proving Possession

-To prove the possession of the accounts and the rights to use the associated permissions are the account keys.
-The keys are managed in pairs having for each type of associated permission a public key and a private key.

-## Basic Permissions

-The basic permissions for an account are “Owner” and “Active”

-- **Owner**: Authorizes account ownership operations, such as changing keys for any other permissions, creating permissions, etc. The keys associated with this permission should never be used in third-party applications to identify themselves or perform generic tasks.
-- **Active**: Generic permission for the usual operations in the blockchain.

-In addition to these permissions, it is possible to create more permissions associated with the account, with their own key pairs, to limit them to the use of specific actions against specific smart contracts.

-## My Cloud Wallet is a Custodial Wallet
+# Claim My Cloud Wallet Account

-My Cloud Wallet is a custodial wallet, that is, the custody of the private keys is done by the wallet and the user has no control over them.
+The private keyts of a My Cloud Wallet account are by default managed by the wallet and the user has no control over them.
 This practice has its advantages and disadvantages:

 ### Advantages